brooklyn-data/dbtenv/README.md

 - Run `dbtenv version --global <version>` to set the dbt version globally in the `~/.dbt/version` file.
 - Run `dbtenv version --local <version>` to set the dbt version for the current directory in a `.dbt_version` file.
 - Run `dbtenv version` to show which dbt version dbtenv determines dynamically based on the current environment.
+- Run `dbtenv which` to show the full path to the executable of the dbt version dbtenv determines dynamically based on the current environment.

 ### Running dbt versions
 Run `dbtenv execute -- <dbt arguments>` to execute the dbt version determined dynamically based on the current environment, or run `dbtenv execute --dbt <version> -- <dbt arguments>` to execute the specified dbt version.